Skip to main content

 7 Best Habits to Boost Your Brain Health

-Discover unexpected ways to improve brain health and help decrease the risk of dementia and Alzheimer’s.
+Discover unexpected, expert-backed ways to improve brain health and help decrease the risk of dementia and Alzheimer’s.

 Walking Backward

-Additional perks with walking backward: it increases balance and coordination, stretches different muscle groups, burns more calories (than forward motion), and is a metabolism booster.
-Before starting, experts emphasize the importance of finding a safe space—free of tripping hazards—and walking with a partner.
+Additional perks of walking backward include: increasing balance and coordination, stretching different muscle groups, burning more calories (than forward motion), and boosting your metabolism.
+Before you begin, experts emphasize the importance of finding a safe space — free of tripping hazards — and walking with a partner.

 A Good Night’s Sleep